ostendoboss/alx-low_level_programming/0x08-recursion/README.md

 6 - Inception.
 Is it possible? mandatory Write a function that returns 1 if a number is a prime number, 0 otherwise.
 Prototype: int is_prime_number(int n);

 7 - They say we only use a fraction of our brain's true potential.
 Now that's when we're awake.
 When we're asleep, we can do almost anything mandatory Write a function that returns 1 if a string is a palindrome and 0

+8 - Write a function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0